microsoft/CopilotHackathon/exercisefiles/dotnet/README.md

 - Create documentation
 - Create tests

-However, there are many other things that Copilot can helkp you with.
+However, there are many other things that Copilot can help you with.
 Feel free to explore other slash command in the Copilot chat like:
 - `/fix`: to fix the problems in your code
 - `/explain`: for Copilot to explain you what the code does